 Jessica Cruz was created by Geoff Johns, longtime writer of the Green Lantern franchise.
 Jessica was one of Johns' final mysteries of the series, as he merely had her mentioned and visually teased in his final issue of Green Lantern, suggesting her fate was somehow tied to fellow new Green Lantern Simon Baz and the conclusion of Trinity War.

 Jessica Cruz's name is mentioned and her hand appears briefly in a single panel of the 2013 issue Green Lantern #20 but does not make her official debut in cameo until the last pages of Justice League vol. 2 #30, when the Ring of Volthoom locates her.
 She makes her full appearance and first cover appearance in the following issue, Justice League vol. 2 #31.
 She was dubbed "Power Ring" while she was host to the Ring of Volthoom but is not a member of the Crime Syndicate of America.
 Jessica becomes an official member of the Green Lantern Corps at the end of Justice League #50: The Darkseid War.

 Batman is able to de-power the ring after convincing Jessica to face her fears.
-Jessica later succumbs to effects of the AMAZO virus, but is soon cured.
+Jessica later succumbs to the effects of the Amazo Virus but is soon cured.
 Hal Jordan returns to Earth to teach Jessica how to control her ring.